-Maybe you are sick of the eat-repent-repeat cycle.
-Or maybe believe there must be a better way to make decisions about eating than looking food up and writing it down.
+Maybe you’re sick of the eat-repent-repeat cycle.
+Maybe believe there must be a better way to make decisions about eating than looking food up and writing it down.
 Either way, you have found your way to mindful eating!
 But what may surprise you are the many life lessons you learn from mindful eating.

 I didn’t expect to learn better ways to manage my life as I learned how to mindfully manage my eating, but I did.
-And I have seen these lessons show up over and over in the stories of many of the people I’ve met through this work.
+And I’ve seen these lessons show up over and over in the people I get to work with.

 You are on a path toward transformation!